ALEX GWYTHER IS A WRITER and actor BASED IN LONDON.

-His poetical prose weaves down-to-earth tales of life in Britain and his unique delivery and “tumbling urbane style” has seen him perform across the country at venues, festivals and events such as Oxford University, the Royal Festival Hall, Latitude Festival and The Mayor of London’s Week of Peace in Trafalgar Square.
+His poetical prose weaves down-to-earth tales of life in Britain and his unique delivery and “tumbling urbane style” has seen his work tour the UK and staged in New York, Alaska and Belgium.

-He has been specially commissioned to write for a number of organisations, businesses and charities including: BBC Radio 1, BBC Radio 2, The Premier League, Mastercard, Transitions Global, The Southbank Centre, The National Theatre's Deck and The Book People.
+He has been specially commissioned to write for a number of organisations, businesses and charities including: BBC Radio 2, The Premier League, Mastercard, Transitions Global, The Southbank Centre, The National Theatre's Deck and The Book People, Hilton Hotels and MasterCard.

 His work has been featured on BBC Radio 2, XFM and has toured the UK, the USA and parts of Europe.